notadeejay/rbc-training/data/Week 4 Day 2/12__Loops__Reading.md

 }
 ```

-In this example, we're looping until our counter is equal to or greater than 10:
+In this example, we're looping until our counter reacher `10`:

 ```javascript
 var counter = 0